 Jim Beaver <email@example.com>

 There is a mistaken conception that the man in the opening newsreel of the film is digging a hole.
-Coal is spread around on the ground all around the circular man hole that the man is standing in.
-And a man hole cover can be seen off to the side behind him.
-Back in the day coal was used to heat building.
-And in some cases it dumped outside and then shoveled into the a coal bin in the basement of the building.
+Coal is spread around on the ground and around the circular manhole that the man is standing in.
+A manhole cover can be seen off to the side behind him.
+Back in the days when coal was used to heat buildings, in some cases it was dumped outside and then shoveled into a coal bin in the basement of the building.
 See more »

 Have you heard of some fellas, who first came over to this country?
 You know what they found?
 They found a howling wilderness, with summers to hot, and winters freezing.
 Did they have insurance for their old age, for their crops, for their homes?
 They did not.
 They looked at the land and the forest and the rivers they looked at their wives, their kids, and their houses.
 Then they looked up at the sky and said thanks God, we'll take it from here.
 They were men!